At this point, there is no doubt that your mind and body are all about the upcoming birth.

 Considering doing one or more of the following:

-- Take immune boosting supplements like, echinacea, vitamin C, and/or grapefruit seed extract.
+Take immune boosting supplements like, echinacea (considered safe during pregnancy), vitamin C (do not exceed 1000 mg), and/or grapefruit seed extract.

-To learn more about GBS, checkout my teacher Aviva Rohm, MD's blog.
+To learn more about GBS, checkout my teacher Aviva Romm, MD's blog post.
+It is super informative!

 Recommendations from The American College of Obstetricians and Gynecologists: